Collaborative Divorce Practice

 • Support when you need it most

-• You retain control over important decisions
+• Parties retain control over important decisions

 • Provides for open communication

-• Utilizes a team, problem-solving approach
+• Utilizes a team based problem-solving approach

 • Identifies and addresses interests and concerns of all